 North Dakota’s climate is typical of the Midwest, as it sits atop the entire region.
 While the size of the state leads to some variation from east to west, by in large, the climate is fairly uniform.
 North Dakota’s climate leads to several homeowners insurance hazards, mostly due to extreme weather and severe winters.

 Extremely cold winters: In North Dakota, winter starts as early as November, and can last through April.
 Typically, January is the coldest month of the year.
 Throughout the state, high temperatures in January are about 20 degrees, and lows range from -4 degrees to 6 degrees, and the record cold temperature in North Dakota is -60 degrees.
 Average low temperatures stay below freezing until April, when most areas finally break freezing.
 North Dakota’s cold winters contribute to its extremely low average year-round temperature of 40 degrees, making it the second-coldest state after only Alaska.
 North Dakota winters are also quite snowy, and the state averages 45 days of snow per year, and about 51 inches of snow per year.
-That said, actual snowfall varies greatly in different parts of the state, to the east, in Fargo, the average is 38 days of snow per year and about 50 inches of snow annually.
+That said, actual snowfall varies greatly in different parts of the state.
+To the east, in Fargo, the average is 38 days of snow per year and about 50 inches of snow annually.
 On the west end, in Medora, they average only about 19 days of snow per year, and about 30 inches annually.
 Snowfall is largely due to blizzards, which are a common weather event in winter in North Dakota.
 Low pressure storms move south from Canada, mixing with North Dakota’s humid air, creating severe storms.
 Because air on the eastern end of the state is more humid, they experience more blizzards and other storms, and therefore have higher average snowfall.

 Thunderstorms: The same conditions that make North Dakota so prone to blizzards in the winter also make it susceptible to thunderstorms in the spring and summer.
 Precipitation is not extremely high in North Dakota--the annual average is about 18 inches, though it varies within the state.
 In Fargo, they average 106 days of rain per year and about 23 inches annually.
 To the west, at the Pretty Rock Wildlife Refuge, they average only 74 days of rain per year, and about 16 inches of rain.
 June is the wettest month of the year, and about a quarter of all yearly rainfall happens during this month.
 Throughout the state, June averages about 11 days of rain, and close to 4 inches of rain.
 As humidity increases in the summer, so does the likelihood of thunderstorms.
 As such, North Dakota averages 28 days of thunderstorms per year.
 These thunderstorms can be quite severe, including heavy rains, strong winds, thunder and lightning, and can cause tornadoes and flash floods.
-The mostly flat terrain throughout the state permits for flooding, and it’s important to note that the only way to obtain flood insurance is through the National Flood Insurance Program.
+The mostly flat terrain throughout the state floods from time to time.
+So it’s important to note that the only way to obtain flood insurance is through the National Flood Insurance Program.
 Learn more about the NFIP here.